umbertogriffo/Kaggle_Invasive-Species-Monitoring/README.md

 So each fold I ran predictions on the test set and then took the average of 8 folds.

 **Data Augmentation:** Data augmentation is very important to avoid overfitting.
-I used some random augmentations like horizontal/vertical flips and rotations and I tried other augmentations like shift, zoom and shearing.
+I used some random augmentations like horizontal/vertical flips and rotations and I tried other augmentations like shift and zoom.

-**Ensembling:** It is very important to average predictions to help the models generalize and to avoid any bias because each trained model will potentially pick up on different information.CV.
+**Ensembling:** It is very important to average predictions to help the models generalize and to avoid any bias because each trained model will potentially pick up on different information.

 **FineTuning:** At the end I used finetuning with the same base model Inception-v3 pre-trained on Imagenet.